samdfernandes/samdfernandes.github.io/README.md

 Strech goals
 1. adding a map to show the city - accomplished
-2. adding nice stying to my scores info - accomplished
+2. adding nice stying to city scores info - accomplished
 3. adding touristic info on the city - not attempted.
 Could not find a free API that doesn't involve advanced features I don't know yet

 You can see the live site [here](https://samdfernandes.github.io/)

+## Technologies Used:
+HTML, CSS, JavaScript, JQuery, AJAX

-### Instalation instructions:
+### Approach:
 I started by creating the HTML and CSS files with a text input field and a submit button to display information on the searched city.

 Next I examined the data to find out where to go to access the city name, and display it to the page.